If you click on affiliate links on this website and make a purchase, we may earn a commission at no additional cost to you. Privacy Policy

 About This Site

-Our content is built on extensive research from primary sources including the 2022 discovery community discussions, historical documentation about the Nokia 5190, semiconductor industry history (including the Semiconductor Chip Protection Act of 1984), and insights from chip collectors and technology historians.
-We carefully verify all information to provide accurate, comprehensive coverage of this fascinating topic.
+Everything here is sourced from the 2022 discovery community discussions, historical Nokia documentation, semiconductor industry records (including the Semiconductor Chip Protection Act of 1984), and conversations with chip collectors and tech historians.
+We cross-check everything and update the site when new info comes in.

 Affiliate Transparency